BarcelonaTravel Guide

 When it comes to picking the best time to travel to Barcelona, you really do have an open playing field.
 The city has two main seasons (summer and winter) with only a few transitional months.
 Summers are hot and humid.
 Temperatures reach 30°C and above.
 If you wish to explore the beaches, now’s the time to go.
 In contrast, winters get as low as 14°C. However, Barcelona isn’t an especially wet or windy city, so getting out and about is still very much on the agenda.
 Barcelona also gets a consistent amount of daylight throughout the year.
 No need to worry about the sun setting on you before you’re done exploring.

 Barcelona enjoys around six months of summer, from May to early October.
 July and August are the hottest, with temperatures easily reaching 30°C or higher during the day.
 It's also the city's busiest time.
-Much of Europe is on their summer vacations from July to September, so expect the attractions and beaches to be buzzing.
+Much of Europe is on their summer holidays from July to September, so expect the attractions and beaches to be buzzing.
 Appropriate clothing: Shorts, t-shirts, dresses and skirts, beach-wear.
 Don't forget: Sunscreen and a hat for protection from the summer sun.

 The winters in Barcelona are pleasant and mild.
 From November through to January, temperatures range between 14°C and 16°C during the day and only get as low as 10°C in the evenings.
 Generally, it's a dry, fresh winter so you shouldn't need to worry about getting caught in a rain shower.
 Outer urban areas like Montjuic or Montserrat may experience early morning frosts.
 Appropriate clothing: Trousers, jeans, and jumpers.
 Don't forget: A jacket for cooler evenings or for heading up to mountainous areas.